Epoxies – Single Part

 Permabond single-part epoxy adhesives will bond most engineering materials.
-They form excellent structural bonds to a wide variety of materials including metals, composites, wood and even some plastics.
-Permabond has developed low temperature curing single part epoxies for use on plastics which would otherwise melt or deform during the heat curing process.
+They form excellent structural bonds to a wide variety of materials including metals, composites, wood, and even some plastics.
+Permabond has developed low-temperature curing single part epoxies for use on plastics that would otherwise melt or deform during the heat curing process.

 These adhesives offer excellent performance at high temperatures and harsh environmental conditions, having superb resistance to strong chemicals.

 Single-part epoxies are ideal for use in heavy wear-and-tear applications such as bonding tungsten carbide tools & machinery.
 They are ideal for replacing welding and brazing and can significantly reduce assembly production costs.
 For this reason, their use is widespread in the heat exchanger bonding market for sealing heat exchanger tubes and end-plates.
 Their excellent impact and temperature resistance also make them popular for bonding electric motor magnets.

 By replacing welding or brazing, the designer can have greater freedom of choice of manufacturing materials and can bond dissimilar substrates together.
 This can help reduce component cost and weight and improve performance.